MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/css/reference.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->
 # <a name="css-reference"></a>Referência CSS

-Descubra novos fluxos de trabalho na referência abrangente a seguir dos recursos do Microsoft Edge DevTools relacionados à exibição e alteração de CSS.
+Descubra novos fluxos de trabalho na referência abrangente a seguir Microsoft Edge recursos do DevTools relacionados à exibição e alteração de CSS.

-Para saber as noções básicas, navegue até [Começar a exibir e alterar CSS][DevToolsCSSGetStarted].
+Para saber as noções básicas, navegue até Introdução [exibir e alterar CSS][DevToolsCSSGetStarted].

 ## <a name="choose-an-element"></a>Escolher um elemento